flashbots/flashbots-images/README.md

 # What is this?
 This repository contains source code and configuration files for building Linux VM images for BuilderNet using [`mkosi`](https://github.com/systemd/mkosi).

-The configuration supports building multiple flavors of the image for different platforms: Azure, GCP, and bare metal (see `mkosi.images` directory).
+The configuration supports building multiple flavors of the image for different platforms: Azure, GCP, and QEMU (see `mkosi.images` directory).

 The entrypoint for the build is the main configuration file `buildernet.conf`.
 It defines basic parameters shared between the images.
 Each individual image may extend and override the main configuration (see [`mkosi` manual](https://github.com/systemd/mkosi/blob/main/mkosi/resources/man/mkosi.1.md#building-multiple-images)).

 Final images depend on the successful build of the intermediate images.
-All of Azure, GCP, and bare metal images depend on `buildernet` image which in turn depends on `base` image.
+All of Azure, GCP, and QEMU images depend on `buildernet` image which in turn depends on `base` image.

 BuilderNet images use Debian Trixie as a base.
 The images have low footprint and designed to be run fully in memory.
 One can still attach a persistent disk if needed (expected to mount at `/var/lib/persistent`).